Here’s a quick run through on how to get started on a successful journey with YouAte.

 If you are using one of the old questions, tap on the question, edit the question, add new answers, and/or enable multiple selection if that is relevant to you and the question.

 If looking to add a completely new question, add the question, enable multiple selection if need be, and then add different answers that pertain to you and the question.
 Don’t forget to save!

 These new questions and answers will be visible on your profile screen.
 Go over to your profile, and next to “7 day progress” tap on customize.
 Check off the graphs that you want to see on your profile screen.
 These will have your custom questions and answers available too!

 How to add a subscription

 You can sign up for Premium subscription from various places within the app.
-Under settings, in the options view or on the friends screen when trying to add your first friend.
+Under settings, in the options view or by tapping on options on the bottom.

 All subscriptions are managed by Apple, so you will have to go through the standard Apple confirmation and payment screens to sign up.